Adil-Chowdhury/Final-Project-IAD---Virtu-X-Gym/README.md

 #### What I'm Most Proud Of

 I am most proud of how this project represents the culmination of three years of learning and feedback.
 It is a direct reflection of my growth as a designer.
-I made a conscious effort to analyze my past work, learn from critiques, and integrate every piece of constructive feedback—from improving my annotations and technical drawings to strengthening my conceptual narrative.
+I made a conscious effort to analyse my past work, learn from critiques, and integrate every piece of constructive feedback—from improving my annotations and technical drawings to strengthening my conceptual narrative.
 This project stands as a testament to my ability to apply learned knowledge and continuously improve my craft.

 #### My Biggest Challenge

 The most significant challenge was managing the project's demanding scope against a strict, unchangeable deadline while simultaneously juggling deliverables for other modules.
 This required extreme discipline, time management, and resilience.
 Staying awake through long nights to refine drawings and improve renders became a necessity.
-Overcoming this pressure taught me how to work efficiently, prioritize tasks effectively, and maintain a high standard of quality even when faced with significant constraints—a crucial skill for the fast-paced professional world.
+Overcoming this pressure taught me how to work efficiently, prioritise tasks effectively, and maintain a high standard of quality even when faced with significant constraints—a crucial skill for the fast-paced professional world.